lars-derichter/ai-programming-students/README.md

 # AI for programming students

-Slides for the workhop I gave at [Haaga Helia University of Applied Sciences](https://www.haaga-helia.fi/en).
+Slides for a workhop I gave in autumn 2024 to first year students at [Haaga Helia University of Applied Sciences](https://www.haaga-helia.fi/en).

 [View the slideshow.](https://lars-derichter.github.io/ai-programming-students/)